Intergenerational Fairness and Climate Change Adaptation Policy

 https://doi.org/10.47852/bonviewGLCE3202670Keywords:

-climate change adaptation policy, intergenerational fairness and equityAbstract
+climate change adaptation, policy, intergenerational fairness and equityAbstract

-Compared to existing needs adaptation policies are lagging behind significantly.Most environmental economists would argue that many adaptation measures such as flood protection have the feature of a local public good, and since benefits accrue to later generations mainly, the public goods issue is the most plausible reason why incentives are often not sufficient to reach the optimal level of adaptation.
-Within a stylized overlapping generation model, we show that adaptation is subject to severe intergenerational consistency problems, if the generation`s behavior is characterized by pure self-interest.
+the feature of a local public good, and since benefits accrue to later generations mainly, most environmental economists would argue that the public goods issue is the most plausible reason why incentives are often insufficient for achieving the optimal level of adaptation.
+Within a stylized overlapping generation model, we show that adaptation is subject to severe intergenerational consistency problems, if pure self-interest is a feature of the generation’s behavior.
 This explains among others why too little is invested into climate change adaptation.
-We also show that if the distribution of income between generations matters or if generations behave altruistic this consistency problem can be solved and offers possibilities for policy intervention.
+We also show that if the distribution of income between generations matters or if generations behave altruistic, this consistency conflict can be solved and offers possibilities for policy intervention.

 Downloads